-Born into a musical family, Joshua Weilerstein’s formative experience with classical music was as a violinist on tour to Panama and Guatemala with the Youth Philharmonic Orchestra of Boston, where the orchestra performed for thousands of young people who had never heard a live orchestra concert.
-This sparked a desire in Weilerstein to pursue a career in classical music.
-While pursuing his Master’s degree in violin and conducting at the New England Conservatory, Weilerstein won both the First Prize and the Audience Prize at the Malko Competition for Young Conductors in Copenhagen in 2009.
-He was subsequently appointed as Assistant Conductor of the New York Philharmonic, where he served from 2012-2015.
+Born into a musical family, Weilerstein’s formative experience with classical music was as a violinist on tour to Panama and Guatemala with the Youth Philharmonic Orchestra of Boston, where the orchestra performed for thousands of young people who had never heard a live orchestra concert.
+This experience sparked a desire in Weilerstein to pursue a career in classical music.
+While pursuing his Master’s degree in violin and conducting at the New England Conservatory, Weilerstein won both the First Prize and the Audience Prize at the Malko Competition for Young Conductors in Copenhagen in 2009 and he was subsequently appointed as Assistant Conductor of the New York Philharmonic from 2012-2015.

 FÊTE DE LA MUSIQUE

 De Hongaarse componist György Ligeti had net als zijn landgenoten Bartók en Kodály bijzonder veel interesse in Roemeense volksmuziek.
 Rond 1950 studeerde hij aan het Folklore Instituut van Boekarest en nam hij ook deel aan verschillende tochten om Roemeense en Hongaarse volksmuziek op te nemen.